 We now host an online community space for grantees to share their progress updates and ask questions related to the program, called "The Hive".
-Community coaches are asked to actively participate in these spaces by answering grantee questions and providing guidance as necessary.

-- Community coaches will not be assigned individual grantees, but will be asked to join a grantee space (divided regionally) instead. - Your time commitment is flexible, and as always, you are not expected to have the answers to every question. - The goal for these community spaces is to create a place for grantees to connect with each other and share their own tips.
+The goal for this community space is to create a place for grantees to connect with each other and share their project progress and tips.
 Many grantees who do not get connected to an individual coach often have a single question sometime throughout the grant period that they would really like feedback on.
-This will also be a space to ask those questions and have them answered by valuable coaches like you!
+This will also be a space to ask those questions and have them answered by coaches and Metro Blooms staff.